MOISECHRIST/RNAseq_Project/readme.md

 # RNAseq Project

 ## About project

-This project aims to understand how the immune system responds to *Toxoplasma gondii*, an obligate intracellular parasite capable of infecting most warm-blooded animals, including humans.
-While infection is often asymptomatic in healthy individuals, *T. gondii* can cause severe disease in immunocompromised hosts and during pregnancy.
+This project investigates the pulmonary immune response to *Toxoplasma gondii* infection in mice using bulk RNA-seq data analysis. *T. gondii* is a medically important intracellular parasite capable of causing severe disease in immunocompromised individuals and in susceptible tissues such as the lungs during acute infection.

-Using a mouse model, this project investigates the early impact of *T. gondii* infection on lung tissue, an organ strongly affected during the acute phase of infection.
-Two experimental groups were analyzed:

-- **Wild-type (WT)** mice with a normal immune response
-- **Double-knockout (DKO)** mice lacking the interferon receptors **IFNGR** and **IFNAR**, which play key roles in parasite control

-Through RNA-seq analysis of these groups, the project aims to:

-- Characterize the pulmonary immune response to *T. gondii*
-- Identify differences in gene expression between WT and DKO backgrounds
-- Assess how interferon signaling influences pathogen control and disease severity
+Using a dataset designed to profile global immune transcriptional responses across multiple pathogens, we focus here on comparing wild-type mice with double-knockout (IFNAR⁻/⁻ IFNGR⁻/⁻) mice to assess the contribution of type I and type II interferon signaling pathways to lung immunity during *T. gondii* infection.

 ## Methodology

 ### Data set

 The lung dataset provided for this project contains 15 samples, each represented by paired-end Illumina FASTQ files with a read length of 75 bp, as well as a README file containing the associated metadata.
-Inspection of the README indicates that the dataset includes four experimental groups: WT control (3 samples), WT case (5 samples), DKO control (3 samples), and DKO case (4 samples).
+Inspection of the README indicates that the dataset includes four experimental groups:
+- WT control (3 samples),
+- WT case (5 samples),
+- DKO control (3 samples),
+- and DKO case (4 samples).

 The DKO mice carry a homozygous deletion of the interferon receptors Ifngr (Ifngr-/-) and Ifnar (Ifnar-/-).

 ### Quality Control